Quality Assurance

 Responding to Globally Harmonized System (GHS)

-Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is a system for classifying and labelling chemicals in accordance with globally unified rules in order to help with accident prevention and health and environmental protection.
+Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is a system for classifying and labelling chemicals by hazard in accordance with globally unified rules in order to help with accident prevention and health and environmental protection.
 The Asahi Kasei Group is advancing a program to classify the hazards of all of our chemical products in accordance with GHS categories, and revise our SDSs and label our products with safety information accordingly.

 Mechanisms to utilize customer feedback